Corporate governance is the key to safeguard minority shareholder rights

 The board of directors are responsible for maintaining the governance of the company, it becomes an important for shareholders to pick up appropriate board and auditors so that they can be satisfied that the corporate governance in the company is in check.

-There are corporate governance principles which dictate the scope of the rules and practices under corporate governance.
+There are corporate governance principles that dictate the scope of the rules and practices under corporate governance.
 These are often called the four pillars of corporate governance, and they are:-

 Accountability — Accountability in corporate governance refers to the principle that decisions and actions taken by an enterprise should be subject to oversight to ensure they meet predefined objectives and don’t veer off the course.